jensnesten/DNN-StatArb/README.md

 # DNN-StatArb
-Deep learning applied to High/Middle frequency statistical arbitrage trading strategies.
+Deep learning applied to middle frequency statistical arbitrage trading strategies.
 For backtesting we will be using backtrader (https://github.com/mementum/backtrader), a simple backtesting engine written in python.
 ## Requirements
 ```bash
 pip install -r requirements.txt